Try this no bake version of gluten free granola. Make it entirely on the stovetop and no need to heat up your kitchen just to have granola!

-Serve it with some fresh fruit (strawberries are still in season!) and maybe even a little coconut cream whipped cream (you have tried that by now, haven’t you?).
+Serve it with some fresh fruit (strawberries are still in season!) and maybe even a little coconut cream whipped cream.

-I went a little nutso and used brown butter (use the link below in the recipe ingredients for my post showing you how to make brown butter), but you could always just use an equal amount by weight of oil.
-Almond oil (expensive but so lovely) or extra virgin olive oil also work really well.
+I made brown butter, but you could always just use an equal amount by weight of oil.
+Almond oil (expensive but so good) or extra virgin olive oil also work really well.

 I have just done too many exciting things with gluten free granola and oats over the years to list here, but here's a sampling of recipes you also might like: